 Individual franchises may have much more specific rules, but this varies.

-No matter what gym you are going to, the general idea is this: wearing proper attire will make your workout more enjoyable and comfortable.
+No matter what gym you are going to, the general idea is this: wearing proper attire will make your workout more enjoyable, safe, and comfortable.
 Select dry-fit and moisture-wicking tops, bottoms, and socks.
 You probably shouldn’t wear just a sports bra, though this varies by location.

 Also, don’t forget to select supportive, enclosed running shoes.